j-hc/revanced-magisk-module/CONFIG.md

 apkmonk-dlurl = "https://www.apkmonk.com/app/com.app.app/"
-module-prop-name = "some-app-magisk" # magisk module prop name. merge-integrations = false # set false to never merge even when needed. default: true dpi = "360-480dpi" # used to select apk variant from apkmirror. default: nodpi arch = "arm64-v8a" # 'arm64-v8a', 'arm-v7a', 'universal', 'both'. default: universal
+module-prop-name = "some-app-magisk" # magisk module prop name. merge-integrations = false # set false to never merge even when needed. default: true apkmirror-dpi = "360-480dpi" # used to select apk variant from apkmirror. default: nodpi apkmirror-arch = "arm64-v8a" # 'arm64-v8a', 'arm-v7a', 'universal', 'both'. 'both' downloads both arm64-v8a and arm-v7a. default: universal
-# arch option is only for downloading from apkmirror. both downloads both arm64-v8a and arm-v7a.
-# and does not affect anything else
+# arch option is only for downloading from apkmirror and does not affect anything else.
 ```